 Unknown index for

-is already a child ofnewParent
+movedChildis already a child insidenewContainment

-Move existing node movedChild
+Move existing node movedChild within its current containment to newIndex.

-Before | After |
+| Before | After |

 -